You are here: Website creation > Web Design

 Process / Steps:

-- Development of a visual core concept aligned with brand identity
+- Developing a basic visual concept in line with the brand identity

-- Selection of typography, color palette, image style (foundational)
+- Selecting typography, color palette, image style (basic)

 Output / Result: